Kirtiraja/language-suggestor/README.md

 ## Description

-_This website asks the user a few survey questions then once submitted gives information on a coding language.This simple website was created using HTML, Bootstrap and JQuery_
+_This website asks the user a few survey questions then once submitted gives a button when clicked shows information on a coding language.This simple website was created using HTML, Bootstrap, jQuery, and good 'ol vanilla JS.

 ## Setup/Installation Requirements